grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 After half an hour of this silent watch, Percy called up to Hemi to shut down the diesel so they could have a better listen, and a minute later a blessed silence came into the headset.
 A feeling of genuine relief flowed through her as the silence filled her ears.
 Sometimes she wondered if the eternal hum of machines that accompanied life aboard a submarine subtly and slowly chewed away at her soul.
 On top of the silence, there was no apparent sound of any other ships within sonar range.
 Percy flipped through a few filters, and the quality of the silence changed, from a deadening whoosh to a soft hiss.

 And then she heard a pulse.
-A distant, faint heartbeat in the ocean, accompanied by the slushing flow of circulation.
+A distant, faint heartbeat in the ocean, accompanied by the sloshing flow of circulation.
 She touched Chips arm, pointed to the softly fluttering signal-strength gauge.

 "Aye."
 Confirmed Chips.
 "That's the right direction for our fuckin' radar contact to approach us.
 They just fuckin' moved into fucking sonar range."

 "Fuck.
 We're gonna have to do something.
 Stay on it Chips."

-"Fuckin' ay."
+"Fuckin' aye."

 Percy scaled the ladder up to the control room, and raised the periscope, twisting it around as it rose to aim it at the heading of the contact --- somewhere on their rear starboard quarter.
 She did not expect to see anything, and there was nothing to see --- the distance was still too far.
 But a visual check was the practical and right thing to do first.
 She lowered the periscope.